kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

   - Spot Instances: ideal for workloads that can withstand interruptions.
 Compute costs by up to 90% over On-Demand costs.
 AWS can reclaim the resorces anytime with a 2 minutes warning.
   - Dedicated Hosts: resources is not shared with anyone else.

 - **Lambda** is a serverless compute service that lets your code without provisioning or managing servers.
 Just upload your code as a ZIP file or container image, and Lambda automatically and precisely allocates compute execution power and runs your code based on the incoming request or event, for any scale of traffic.
+This is how AWS Lambda works:
+  - You upload your code to Lambda.
+  - You set your code to trigger from an event source, such as AWS services, mobile applications, or HTTP endpoints.
+  -  Lambda runs your code only when triggered.
+  - You pay only for the compute time that you use.
+In the previous example of resizing images, you would pay only for the compute time that you use when uploading new images.
+Uploading the images triggers Lambda to run code for the image resizing function.

 - **API Gateway** is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 APIs act as the “front door” for applications to access data, business logic, or functionality from your backend services.
 Using API Gateway, you can create RESTful APIs and WebSocket APIs that enable real-time two-way communication applications.